Withdrawal of protection status

 Greek Council for Refugees Visit Website

-Withdrawal of refugee status is provided under Article 13 of the Asylum Code, where the person:
+Withdrawal or non-renewal of refugee status is provided under Article 13 of the Asylum Code, where the person:

 • Ceases to be a refugee according to Article 10 of the Asylum Code

-• Should have been excluded from refugee status according to Article 11 of the IPA;
+• Should have been excluded from refugee status according to Article 11 Asylum Code;

 • The use of false or withheld information, including the use of false documents, was decisive in the grant of refugee status;